 Create a project proposal for a product or service that addresses the challenge;

 Develop it for government to use to create public value.

 The annual Public Sector Innovation Award winner will receive $10,000 in grant funding and incubation space to develop the idea.
 Award finalists will receive $1,000 in grant funding.
 The cash award is to help defray living expenses, travel costs and other out-of-pocket expenses associated with developing the idea.
-This year’s winners will be acknowledged at a special event on April 3, 2013.
+This year’s winner was acknowledged at a special event on April 3, 2014.

 Eligibility and CriteriaAll Harvard University degree candidates in good academic standing are eligible for the Public Sector Innovation Award.
 The projects shall not be part of a faculty-sponsored research project.
 Team projects and cross-school projects are highly encouraged.
 Students and/or team winners of the Public Sector Innovation Award will be selected based on the quality, clarity and feasibility of their submission.
 Applicants must demonstrate innovative and entrepreneurial ideas related to government that show great potential for creating public sector value while being achievable in a reasonable timeframe.
 Preference will be given to proposals that are new and creative and demonstrate leadership and initiative on the part of the applicant.

 RapidSOS is developing a platform of products to transform emergency communication.
 The Company’s one-button 911 alert developed in collaboration with nearly 70 dispatch centers & system integrators transforms a 2-5 minute conversation into a 3-second push notification that transmits all of the key information dispatchers need to respond to an emergency.
 RapidSOS’ geolocalized emergency alert allows institutional clients to directly warn people in harm’s way based on their location.